shakilahamed07/shakilahamed07/README.md

 ---

-## 🧭 Currently Working On
+## 🧭 Current Activities
 - ⚡ Learning advanced Next.js and performance optimization
-- 📈 Enhancing my system design and backend architecture knowledge
+- 🛫 I’m working on a tourism website.

 ---